duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

-# Welcome to DuckDuckHack!
+# Welcome to DuckDuckHack

 We are a community of DuckDuckGo users who invent and maintain "Instant Answers".
-[Join our Slack team](mailto:QuackSlack@duckduckgo.com?subject=AddMe) to get started.

-You may also wish to join our [DuckDuckHack Dev's email list](https://www.listbox.com/subscribe/?list_id=197814) (low traffic).
+*Find out how to contribute [how to contribute](https://duck.co/duckduckhack/contributing), how to [contact us](https://duck.co/duckduckhack/contributing#reach-out) and get involved.*

 ## What are Instant Answers?

-**Instant Answers present what you were seeking in zero clicks.**
+**Instant Answers present what you were seeking in zero clicks:**

 ![](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Falternative_spotify.png)

 Instant Answers go right at the top of DuckDuckGo's search results - above ads and even search results.
-They have the potential to show up on 10 million searches every day.
-You can browse the [full list of Instant Answers](https://duck.co/ia) and see what contributors have made.
+They have the potential to show up on millions of searches every day.

+Our mission as a community is to cover every topic with an Instant Answer.
+We're well on our way: you can browse the [full list of Instant Answers](https://duck.co/ia) and see what's been contributed.

 They can be really complicated and dynamic...